IV-Catalyze/solv-scrapper/README.md

 - Monitors for form submissions
 - Captures all form field data (name, phone, DOB, reason for visit, etc.)
 - Tracks EMR ID assignment from API responses
-- Saves data to JSON file and PostgreSQL database
+- Persists submissions to a PostgreSQL staging table and promotes them once an EMR ID is assigned

 ## Features